Progr4m4573R/Programming-Experience/README.md

 Big Data -
 1. Analyse a city-cycle fuel comsumption in miles per gallon in terms of a number of attributes, using linear regression and statistical analysis techniques in MATLAB.
 No built in libraries can be used.
 All code and functions must be hand written from scratch.
-2. Analyse a dataset of pressurised water reactors with various easurements in different parts of reactors.
+2. Analyse a dataset of pressurised water reactors with various Measurements in different parts of reactors.
 Create a summary statistics of the data and show in a table, the correlation matrix of the features where each element in the matrix shows the correlation coefficient of two features.
-Do a classification and analysis of the dataset by splitting it into a train and test set then train a decisiont ree, support vector machine model and an artificial neural network using the training set and applu the trained classifiers to the test set.
+Do a classification and analysis of the dataset by splitting it into a train and test set then train a decision tree, support vector machine model and an artificial neural network using the training set and apply the trained classifiers to the test set.

 Autonomous Mobile robotics -
 1. Develop a reactive robot behaviour programmed in Python using ROS(Robot Operating System) that enables a robot to find a goal in a maze utilising the robot's sensors(LIDAR, Odometry and camera).